8 Ways To Save Money On Your Thanksgiving Meal

 Most of the time people’s eyes are much bigger than their stomach (remember when your Mom told you that?).
 What happens is you end up with uneaten food because people couldn’t eat as much as they thought (or wanted to).

 This can lead to a lot of wasted food.

 Stop playing bartender!
 You don’t need to open up a whole bar and stock up with expensive drinks.

 You only need a few bottles of wine and one or two signature drinks that the guests can choose from.

 Make your signature drinks (like sangria or punch) in bulk.
 Guests can serve themselves from the pitcher.
 A mixed drink or fancy cocktail can make your guests feel more special.

 A Thanksgiving dinner does not need to be expensive.
-Don’t force yourself to serve an expensive or traditional dish if no one really likes it.
+Don’t force yourself to serve an expensive or traditional Thanksgiving meal or dish if no one really likes it.